okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 layout: Guides
 ---

-This guide explains how to securely configure Okta hub-and-spoke orgs to synchronize users and groups by using OAuth 2.0 in a [multi-tenant solution](/docs/concepts/multi-tenancy/).
+This guide explains how to securely configure Okta hub-and-spoke orgs to synchronize users and groups using OAuth 2.0 in a [multi-tenant solution](/docs/concepts/multi-tenancy/).
+In the hub-and-spoke model, the spoke org is also referred to as the source org and the hub org is the target org.
 The provisioning connection between Okta orgs is configured as an OAuth 2.0 [Org2Org app integration](https://help.okta.com/okta_help.htm?type=oie&id=ext-org2org-intg).
 This connection provides API access to scoped data using the OAuth 2.0 Client Credential flow.

 > **Note**: Currently, only the Okta API can be used to enable OAuth 2.0-based provisioning.
 ---